-For Spring 1, we will be looking at Traditional Tales.
+For Spring 2, we will continue to look at Traditional Tales.
 We will be looking at the different stories, where they come from and adding our own twist.

 We will continue to make ourselves more aware of the world around us by watching the BBC Newsround and reading First News.
 This will support our speaking and listening skills as well as helping us gain knowledge by identifying countries, continents and oceans.

 PLEASE NOTE: Our PE continues to be on Tuesday and Wednesday

 Miss Bond and Miss Davies